-Sneak more veggies into your life with these healthy baked turkey meatballs.
+Sneak more veggies into your life with these healthy kale turkey meatballs.
 Serve with a light and lemony Greek yogurt dressing for simple healthy meal.

-Well, when I’m not making green smoothies, I’m sneaking them into my meals.
+To get in my greens, I’m either making green smoothies, or sneaking them into my meals.
 While soups, veggie burgers, pizza and pasta dishes are all fair game for adding a touch of green, meatballs are one of my favorites.

 In addition to adding extra nutrition, kale also gives a pop of color to an otherwise ugly food – I mean, meatballs are tasty and all but they aren’t the prettiest to look at.